Posted on June 10th, 2021 by Zane Cagle

 Carry a Disaster Kit

-We generally think of winter weather kids, but you definitely need a survival kid for your summer travel including such items as water, non-perishable food, flashlight, first aid kid, multi-purpose tool, cell phone, emergency contact numbers and pertinent medial documentation for any family member with health conditions—See what you should include in a Disaster Kit.
+We generally think of winter weather kids, but you definitely need a survival kid for your summer travel, including such items as water, non-perishable food, flashlight, first aid kit, multi-purpose tool, cell phone, emergency contact numbers, and pertinent medical documentation for any family member with health conditions—See what you should include in a Disaster Kit.
 (American Red Cross)

 Are You Taking Your Pet(s)?